Actor Allusion: Ian Corlett voices both Mega Man and Snake Man. Pretty useful that one episode has them switch bodies.

 Adaptational Heroism: A Metool, an enemy from the games, was in the first episode as Roll's partner.
 There was also a heroic Pipi enemy in the episode "Ice Age."

 Adaptational Villainy: Proto Man has a Heel-Face Turn and becomes a frequent ally to Mega Man in the games, if still aloof at times.
-In the series, he is a straight up villain with no redeeming qualities and an obsession for defeating Mega Man himself.
+In the series, he is a straight up villain with no redeeming qualities and an obsession with defeating Mega Man himself.

 Adapted Out: Some Robot Masters never made an appearance in the cartoon.